 This common plant grows all over the world and is excellent for attracting wildlife.
 It is very hardy and can survive a wide range of climates, making it an excellent choice for your property.
-After planting the elderberry and getting it established, I noticed the wildlife enjoying it.
+After planting the Elderberry Shrub and getting it established, I noticed the wildlife enjoying it.

 Since I had water on my property, cattails were an obvious choice.
 Cattails can grow over 10 feet tall and provide a dense cover for many different species.
 They protect aquatic insects and ducks as well.
 Also, there is a great place to fish for largemouth bass if you want to catch large bass.

 4. Duck Potatoe

 Another great swampy plant, duck potato, is widespread in wetlands.
 Its' big leaves and large flowers attract many different kinds of aquatic wildlife.
 You will not be disappointed if you plant this on your property.